Character sheet for Blade II.

 - Black Dude Dies First: Averted.
 Considering he's the only black member of a group of vampires in a horror film it's surprising that he actually ends up dying after 4 other members.

 - Crippling Overspecialization: Asad is pretty good at fighting with weapons like guns or swords, but is not so good in unarmed combat.
-He is swiftly disarmed when Blade brings some grappling into their fight and barely lands a hit on a Reaper he is forced to fight in close combat.
+Though he easily disarms and knocks down Whistler, he is swiftly disarmed when Blade brings some grappling into their fight and barely lands a hit on a Reaper he is forced to fight in close combat.

 - Hazardous Water: How he ends up getting killed.